DXVlll/csvJviewer/README.md

 # csvJviewer
-Simple csv java viewer (not editor).
+Simple offline java csv viewer (not editor).
 It works only with semicolon-separated values.

-If you want to test this program, you must navigate to folder "csv viewer" through the command line and then enter these two commands:
+If you want to test this program, you should download code, then navigate to folder "csv viewer" through the command line and then enter these two commands:

 javac -sourcepath src -d bin -classpath lib src/CSV518/simpleViewer/CSVmain.java